INTERNATIONAL HEALTH REGULATIONS

 WHICH REFORMS ARE UNDER DISCUSSION?

-Many aspects of the 74th World Health Assembly (WHA) resolution on strengthening WHO preparedness and response aim to support countries to better implement the IHR.
-There are growing calls for amendments to the IHR, to improve assessments of IHR compliance and national capacities, as well as proposals to develop new legal frameworks that could extend far beyond its scope.
-The IHR Review Committee issued its report in May 2021, and its recommendations will be considered in the coming months.
+Many aspects of the 74th (2021) World Health Assembly (WHA) resolution on strengthening WHO preparedness and response aim to support countries to better implement the IHR.
+There are growing calls for amendments to the IHR and to improve assessments of IHR compliance, including commitments on core national capacities.
+In addition, the process has begun to develop new legal frameworks that could extend far beyond its scope (see Pandemic Treaty).
+The IHR Review Committee on the Functioning of the International Health Regulations (2005) during the COVID-19 response issued its report in May 2021, and its recommendations have been widely discussed.
+Several Member States have underscored the importance of the IHR in regard to pandemic preparedness and response, with particular support from the United States.
+The United States released a proposal for amendments to the IHR in January 2022 to be considered at the 75th WHA and has held several informal consultations.
+Additionally, the Russian Federation, on behalf of the Eurasian Economic Union Member States, released its proposal for IHR amendments in April 2022.

 * This section is derived from a systematic comparison (available here) of recommendations from four international reviews: ¹ the Global Preparedness Monitoring Board (GPMB), ² the Independent Panel for Pandemic Preparedness and Response (IPPPR), ³ the Independent Oversight and Advisory Committee (IOAC) for the WHO Health Emergencies Programme, and ⁴ the International Health Regulations (2005) Review Committee.